ajm/topaz/README.md

 ## Searching

 Once the database has finished indexing, we can search the database for homologous proteins to the sequences in queries.fasta.
-By default, TOPAZ searches for 1000 hits per query sequence with an E-values less than 1.0:
+By default, TOPAZ searches for 100 hits per query sequence with an E-values less than 1e-3:

     topaz search -f queries.fasta -p DB -T 16 > results.txt

+In tests TOPAZ was found to have the same sensitivity as DIAMOND.
+But we also offer a fast mode (--fast) that is almost as sensitivie:

+    topaz search -f queries.fasta -p DB -T 16 --fast > results.txt

 By default, TOPAZ only outputs the ids of the query and subject, the E-value and the bitscore.
-The option -B outputs BLAST format 6:
+The --blasttab option outputs BLAST format 6:

-    time topaz search -f queries.fasta -p DB -T 16 -B > results.txt
+    time topaz search -f queries.fasta -p DB -T 16 --blasttab > results.txt

 Or change the number of hits (-H) or the E-value threshold (-E):

-    topaz search -f queries.fasta -p DB -T 16 -H 100 -E 1e-9 > results.txt
+    topaz search -f queries.fasta -p DB -T 16 -H 1000 -E 1e-9 > results.txt

 Additional command line options can be found in the help information: